linuxha/RT68mx/README.md

 # History

 I grew up working with systems such as SWTPC and operating systems such as TSC FLEX, Microware's OS-9 and RT/68MX.
 It was a fun and interesting time.
-While today we have much more resource and better tools the past wasn't all that bad.
+While today we have much more resources and better tools the past wasn't all that bad.
 Things were a lot more manual but the learning experience was what helped us to build what we have today.

 RT/68MX, RT/Edit and A/BASIC are software packages from Microware Systems Corporation, Copyright 1977.
 This package is an interesting environment in that it's designed to run on the embedded board and with a cheap cassette recorder.
 Since we're in computers, it's called a cassette drive.
 No matter what it's called it was a common and inexpensive, from $40-$100.
 Compared to a floppy drive which cost many times more, you just needed to learn to deal with the cassettes.
 But you have a development environment that reduced the cost significantly.